Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

 To host a podcast, there are plenty of services to choose from.
-You need to host your podcast with one of the best podcast hosting companies.
+You must host your podcast with one of the best podcast hosting companies.
 Here are my top picks:

 Yes, you can host a podcast for free.
-However, free services come with a lot of limitations compared to their paid alternatives.
+However, free services come with many limitations compared to their paid alternatives.
 When you start a podcast and need to host your audio files, you should pay for a high-quality option rather than a free, less feature-rich alternative.

-Yes, you can make money with a podcast but you need to build an audience first.
-Once you build an audience, you can’t make money from sponsorships, affiliate marketing, and product sales.
+Yes, you can make money with a podcast, but you must build an audience first.
+Once you build an audience, you can’t profit from sponsorships, affiliate marketing, and product sales.

-The main way to make money with a podcast is to sell sponsorships (ad slots) to companies that want to be mentioned on your show.
-You can sell these slots in increments of 5, 10, 20, or even a full year to make sure your slots are filled.
+The primary way to make money with a podcast is to sell sponsorships (ad slots) to companies that want to be mentioned on your show.
+You can sell these slots in increments of 5, 10, 20, or even a whole year to make sure your slots are filled.

 Another great way to make money is to partake in affiliate programs.
 By mentioning a webpage to visit over the air and linking to it in the show notes, you can drive sales for other companies and make a commission.

-The frequency of your publishing schedule should be dictated by your niche, audience, and the length of each episode.
-You need to provide the best possible experience for your listeners and make sure they keep coming back for more.
+Your niche, audience, and length of each episode should dictate the frequency of your publishing schedule.
+You must provide the best possible experience for your listeners and ensure they keep returning for more.

 For example, if your episodes are only 15 minutes long, you may want to publish a daily podcast.
-If your episodes are longer (60 minutes or more), you can get away with a weekly podcast.
+You can get away with a weekly podcast if your episodes are longer (60 minutes or more).
 Ultimately, it depends on your industry, topics, and audience base.